web2chains/govconnect/README.md

 Creates intuitive user flows and modern design experiences.

-- Puji Sulaiman [Jakarta State Polytechnic] – Frontend Development & Business Strategy
+- Puji Sulaiman [State Polytechnic of Jakarta] – Frontend Development & Business Strategy

 Focuses on seamless multi-device compatibility, visual coherence, and leads the creation of strategic documents such as pitch decks, business overviews, and market positioning materials.
 Technical Resources and Project Assets